Give us a call now for an immediate match with a local pro.

 HVAC contractors in Alabama are required to be licensed through the Board of Heating, Air Conditioning and Refrigeration Contractors.
 Contractors must hold a surety bond and must participate in annual continuing education.
 You should also look at reviews and complaints on sites like Google Reviews, Yelp, and the Better Business Bureau (BBB).
 Pick a company with glowing reviews and testimonials about great customer experiences.

-Make sure you understand the details of your project before starting.
-For HVAC repairs, have your provider list which parts need replacement and why.
-Confirm that your technician will clean and test the system after the repair to ensure that everything works.
-For replacement, ask your contractor to explain the new HVAC system brand, features, model, energy efficiency, and estimated installation time.
-Before starting the project, you should understand how your provider will size the system appropriately for your home and the price you'll pay.
+Always make sure you understand the details of your project.
+For HVAC repairs, your provider should specify which parts require replacement and why.
+Confirm that your technician will clean and test the system after repairs are finished to verify that it’s working properly.
+When replacing your HVAC system, ask your installation company to provide details on the new estimated installation time, features, model, energy efficiency, and brand.
+Before work begins, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.

-You should have your HVAC system inspected approximately twice a year.
-At the time of the inspection, your technician will tell you what services are needed.
-You should also schedule an inspection if you start noticing issues such as leaks, unusual smells, or strange noises.
-If your system has ductwork, you should have it inspected every few years.
+Normally, you should have your HVAC system inspected twice a year.
+After an inspection, your technician will tell you what services are required.
+You should also have an inspection if you notice any new issues, like unusual smells, strange noises, or leaks.
+If your home has ductwork, it should be serviced every few years.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any window or door leaks to avoid letting cool air escape.
+Set your thermostat as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any door or window leaks to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-It takes around one to three days to have an HVAC system installed or replaced.
+It takes between one and three days to have an HVAC system installed or replaced.
 If you need just an air conditioning unit or a furnace, this might take anywhere from a few hours up to two days.
 This timeline can be influenced by the size of your house, how easily accessible your system is, and any new issues your technician uncovers.

 For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
 In Jasper, you'll probably want to purchase a unit on the higher end of this range.
-For a house over 1,000 square feet, central air will generally be more effective for cooling than window units.
+If your home is larger than 1,000 square feet, central air will generally be more effective for cooling than window units.

 For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Jasper, you may be able to make do with a lower-capacity furnace.